 Ray’s Story

-I came into A.A 6th July 1995; my first meeting was in Chingford.
-‘Kerry’ Kevin, Gardener Bob were there and ‘Glasgow’ Bill was doing the chair and a bloke called Brian.
-I remember Brian spoke about where the drink took him and I had identification, especially when he said he came out of a blackout … More Ray’s Story
+I came into A.A. on 6th July 1995; my first meeting was in Chingford.
+‘Kerry’ Kevin, Gardener Bob and ‘Glasgow’ Bill was doing the chair and a bloke called Brian.
+I remember Brian spoke about where the drink took him, and I had identification, especially when he said he came out of a blackout singing … More Ray’s Story

 St Clements Plaque